 - Cushioning and shock absorption

-Additionally, some players may benefit from knee braces or taping techniques, especially those with a history of knee injuries.
+On top of that, some players may benefit from knee braces or taping techniques, particularly those with a history of knee injuries.

 9. Practice Proper Nutrition and Hydration

-Maintaining a balanced diet and staying properly hydrated can contribute to overall joint health and injury prevention.
-Ensure you’re getting enough:
+Keeping up a balanced diet and staying properly hydrated can support overall joint health and injury prevention.
+Make sure you’re getting enough:

 - Protein for muscle repair and growth